 - They support liver health

-- Cactus fruit are high in vitamin C, Calcium, Magnesium, and Potassium
+- Cactus fruits are high in vitamin C, Calcium, Magnesium, and Potassium

 - Very low in calories, one fruit is only about 40 calories

-- They are low in carbs and high in fiber.
+- They are low in carbs and a good source of fiber

 For more health benefits check out this article on prickly pear.